jshim0209/Expense-Reimbursement-System/README.md

 ## Project Description

-The Expense Reimbursement System (ERS) will manage the process of reimbursing employees for expenses incurred while on company time.
-All employees in the company can login and submit requests for reimbursement and view their past tickets and pending requests.
-Finance managers can log in and view all reimbursement requests and past history for all employees in the company.
-Finance managers are authorized to approve and deny requests for expense reimbursement.
+The Expense Reimbursement System (ERS) is a full stack application, which allows all employees in the company to login and submit requests for reimbursements and view their past tickets and pending requests.
+Finance managers are able to view all reimbursement requests and past history for all employees in the company.
+Finance managers are able to approve and deny reimbursement requests for any remaining requests with pending status.

 ## Technologies Used